Early Life

-Michael Bloomberg was born on February 14, 1942, in Brighton, Boston, Massachusetts.
-His father was a bookkeeper, and his mother was a secretary.
-Bloomberg displayed early signs of ambition, becoming an Eagle Scout at age 12.
-He attended Johns Hopkins University, where he earned a Bachelor of Science in Electrical Engineering in 1964.
-He then pursued a Master of Business Administration from Harvard Business School in 1966.
+Michael Rubens Bloomberg was born on February 14, 1942, in Brighton, Boston, Massachusetts.
+He was raised in Medford, Massachusetts.
+Bloomberg's father was a bookkeeper and his mother was a secretary.
+He graduated from Medford High School in 1960.
+He attended Johns Hopkins University, where he earned a Bachelor of Science in Engineering degree in electrical engineering in 1964.
+He then attended Harvard Business School, where he earned an MBA in 1966.

 Rise to Success